PrasadGautham/web-wrapper-delivery-app/docs/GO_LIVE_CHECKLIST.md

 - stale-location driver is skipped
 - offline driver is skipped
 - at-capacity driver is skipped
-- driver allow-list/store tie rules behave correctly
+- driver allow-list and store tie rules behave correctly
 - merchant-level fallback behavior behaves correctly
 - reject and timeout trigger reassignment correctly
 - one restaurant’s rates do not overwrite another’s rates